Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first.**  Seriously.
-You're not the first person to have this brilliantly unique problem.
-Save yourself the frustration (and your hair!).
-Bonus points if you learn to craft a concise, descriptive search query – it's a superpower in disguise.
+- **Pro Tip:**  Before you spend hours wrestling a bug, **`print()` your variables.**  It's the digital equivalent of shouting "WHERE ARE YOU?!" into the void.
+You might be surprised how often the answer shouts right back.

 ---

-### 📅 Last Updated: 2025-02-10 16:20
+### 📅 Last Updated: 2025-02-11 01:15

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!